awt2542/Layers-for-Framer/README.md

 .all() - All layers in your project

-.withName(string) - Layers with matching name (regex, case-sensitive)
+.withName(string) - Layers with exact name as string

+.containing(string) - Layers with name containing string

+.startingWith(string) - Layers with name that starts with string

+.endingWith(string) - Layers with name that ends with string

 .withState(string) - Layers with matching state defined